Wavelyio/wavely-docs/docs/api/sim-card-diagnostics.md

 `GET /simcards/{icc}/diagnostics`

 !!!info
-    Only sim cards that have been activated can be requested for diagnostics information
+    Only sim cards that have been activated can be requested for diagnostics information.

 **Response structure and types**